waynesutton/better-todo/README.md

 ## Tips & Tricks

 1. **Multi-line todos**: Use Enter to write detailed notes within a single todo item
-2. **Paste lists**: Copy markdown lists and paste - they'll automatically create multiple todos
-3. **Multiple notes**: Add unlimited notes per date with custom titles for different topics
+2. **Multiple notes**: Add unlimited notes per date with custom titles for different topics
-4. **Quick navigation**: Click dates in sidebar to jump between days, use Cmd/Ctrl+K to search
+3. **Quick navigation**: Click dates in sidebar to jump between days, use Cmd/Ctrl+K to search
-5. **Custom labels**: Add meaningful names to dates like "Team Meeting" or "Project Launch"
+4. **Custom labels**: Add meaningful names to dates like "Team Meeting" or "Project Launch"
-6. **Bulk actions**: Use Archive All/Delete All buttons at the bottom to manage multiple todos
+5. **Bulk actions**: Use Archive All/Delete All buttons at the bottom to manage multiple todos
-7. **Line numbers**: Notes display line numbers like a code editor (they won't copy with text)
+6. **Line numbers**: Notes display line numbers like a code editor (they won't copy with text)
-8. **Bulk move**: Use the date menu (three dots) to copy all todos to another date
+7. **Bulk move**: Use the date menu (three dots) to copy all todos to another date
-9. **Compact sidebar**: Click panel icon to collapse sidebar for more workspace
+8. **Compact sidebar**: Click panel icon to collapse sidebar for more workspace
-10. **Archive dates**: Hide completed days to keep sidebar clean while preserving data
+9. **Archive dates**: Hide completed days to keep sidebar clean while preserving data
-11. **Mobile**: Sidebar auto-hides on mobile - tap the panel icon to show/hide, use + button to add todos
+10. **Mobile**: Sidebar auto-hides on mobile - tap the panel icon to show/hide, use + button to add todos

 ## Contributing

+This is an open source project and contributions are welcome!
+Here's how you can help:

+1. **Fork the repository** and create your branch from `main`
+2. **Make your changes** and test thoroughly
+3. **Commit your changes** with clear, descriptive messages
+4. **Push to your fork** and submit a Pull Request
+5. **Describe your changes** in the PR description

+### Areas for contribution:

+- Bug fixes and improvements
+- New features and enhancements
+- Documentation updates
+- UI/UX improvements
+- Performance optimizations

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please feel free to open issues for bugs, feature requests, or questions.

 ## License

-MIT
-# better-todo
+MIT License - feel free to use this project for personal or commercial purposes.

+## Support

+If you find this project helpful, please consider:

+- ⭐ Starring the repository
+- 🐛 Reporting bugs
+- 💡 Suggesting new features
+- 📖 Improving documentation
+- 🤝 Contributing code

+Built with ❤️ using Convex and React